polterguy/magic.data.common/README.md

 and then finally joining from `film_actor` towards the `actor` table, and extracting also the `last_name` and `first_name` from the `actor` table.

-#### Namespacing columns
+#### 'Namespacing' columns

-When you're joinging results from multiple tables, it's often required that you specify which table you want some resulting column to be fetched from, to avoid confusing your database as to which column you want to extract, in cases where the same column exists in multiple tables.
+When you're joining results from multiple tables, it's often required that you specify which table you want some resulting column to be fetched from, to avoid confusing your database as to which column you want to extract, in cases where the same column exists in multiple tables.
 For such cases, you can simply refer to your table first, and then the column from that table.
 You can see an example of this below.